Alliance-for-CancerCare-Equity/website/src/content/pages/about.md

 ---
-title: About
+title: About Us
 seo:
-  page_description: "Learn about the Alliance for Cancer Care Equity (ACCE), our mission to promote equity in cancer care, and our impact in Canada and Ghana.
-See how we support patients, fund research, and partner with hospitals."
+  page_description: "Learn about the Alliance for Cancer Care Equity (ACCE).
+Our vision is a world where every cancer patient receives high-quality care, regardless of financial status.
+Discover our mission, our impact, and our partners."
   canonical_url:
   featured_image:
   featured_image_alt: